 A guide for Hunter syndrome (MPS II) patients and their families Important Safety Information Life-threatening anaphylactic reactions have occurred in some patients during and up to 24 hours after ELAPRASE therapy.
 Patients who have experienced anaphylactic reactions may require prolonged observation.
 Symptoms of anaphylaxis include difficulty breathing, low blood pressure, hives, and/or swelling of the throat and tongue.
-Patients with compromised respiratory function or acute respiratory disease may be at risk of serious acute exacerbation of their respiratory compromise due to hypersensitivity reactions.1
+Patients with compromised respiratory function or acute respiratory disease may be at risk of serious acute exacerbation of their respiratory compromise due to hypersensitivity reactions.
+Please see the accompanying full Prescribing Information, including the Boxed Warning.